Background pattern

 5. Storage of Alopurinol Bluefish 100 mg

-6. Contents of the pack and additional information
+6. Contents of the pack and further information

 1. What is Alopurinol Bluefish 100 mg and what is it used for

-Alopurinol Bluefish 100 mg belongs to a group of medicines called enzyme inhibitors, which act by controlling the speed at which a certain chemical process occurs in the body, in this case, resulting in a decrease in the level of uric acid in plasma and urine.
+Alopurinol Bluefish 100 mg belongs to a group of medications called enzyme inhibitors, which act by controlling the speed at which a certain chemical process occurs in the body, in this case, resulting in a decrease in the level of uric acid in plasma and urine.

 Do not take Alopurinol Bluefish 100 mg:

--If you are allergic to allopurinol or any of the other components of Alopurinol Bluefish 100 mg.
+• If you are allergic to allopurinol or any of the other components of Alopurinol Bluefish 100 mg.

-Be especially careful with Alopurinol Bluefish 100 mg
+Be cautious with Alopurinol Bluefish 100 mg

-If you are experiencing an acute gout attack.
+• If you are experiencing an acute gout attack.

-If you are pregnant, think you may be pregnant, or are breastfeeding your child.
+• If you are pregnant, think you may be pregnant, or are breastfeeding.

 If you are unsure, consult your doctor.

--Ictericia (yellowing of your skin and eyes).
+• Jaundice (yellowing of the skin and eyes).

--Nausea or vomiting (which may be bloody).
+• Nausea or vomiting (which may be bloody).

--General feeling of discomfort.
+• General feeling of discomfort.

--Weakness, numbness, or loss of consciousness.
+• Weakness, numbness, or loss of consciousness.

--Appearance of boils.
+• Appearance of boils.

 Severe skin reactions (hypersensitivity syndrome, Stevens-Johnson syndrome, toxic epidermal necrolysis) have been reported with the use of allopurinol.
-The rash often includes ulcers in the mouth, throat, nose, genitals, and conjunctivitis (inflammation and redness of the eyes).
-These severe skin reactions are often preceded by flu-like symptoms such as fever, headache, body aches.
-The rash may progress to the formation of blisters and generalized skin peeling.
-These severe skin reactions may be more common in people of Chinese Han, Thai, or Korean origin.Additionally, the risk of developing chronic kidney disease may increase in these patients.If you develop a skin rash or these symptoms on your skin, stop taking allopurinol and consult your doctor immediately.
+Often, the rash can include ulcers in the mouth, throat, nose, genitals, and conjunctivitis (inflammation and redness of the eyes).
+These severe skin reactions are often preceded by flu-like symptoms such as fever, headache, body pain.
+The rash can progress to blistering and generalized skin peeling.
+These severe skin reactions can be more frequent in people of Chinese, Thai, or Korean origin.
+Additionally, the risk of chronic kidney failure may increase in these patients.
+If you develop a skin rash or these symptoms, stop taking allopurinol and consult your doctor immediately.

-The highest risk of severe skin reactions is during the first weeks of treatment.
+The period of highest risk of severe skin reactions is during the first few weeks of treatment.

 If you have developed Stevens-Johnson syndrome or toxic epidermal necrolysis with the use of Alopurinol Bluefish, you should not use Alopurinol Bluefish again at any time.